causalincentives/pycid/README.md

 * Any documentation (such as this file) is up-to-date

 ## Citing
-Please use the following bibtex for citing `PyCID` in your research:
+Please use the following BibTeX entry for citing `PyCID` in your research:

 ```
 @InProceedings{ james_fox-proc-scipy-2021,